NickNaskida/WaterInfo/Readme.md

 During development and brainstorming, we encountered many complex challenges that needed a solution and answer.

 - Data gathering from clients (input forms etc.)
-- Data visualisation on map
+- Data visualization on map
 - General idea of the app (How to define water lack, source locations, etc.)

 ## Accomplishments that we're proud of